raresmoldovan07/SpringMVC-MySQL-JdbcTemplate/README.md

 * CRUD operations for managment of cars
 * Spring MVC Annotation-based configuration
 * Unit Tests with Mockito
-* Data acces with JDBC
+* Data access with JDBC